 LEDs can irradiate a large area of tissue with minimal power.
 And, they are small enough to be adapted into flexible, lightweight, comfortable at-home wearable devices.[mfn]Heiskanen V, Hamblin MR. Photobiomodulation: lasers vs. light-emitting diodes? [published correction appears in Photochem Photobiol Sci.
 2018 Oct 31;:].
 Photochem Photobiol Sci.
 2018;17(8):1003–1017.[/mfn]

 The stimulation of nitric oxide leads to vasodilation and increased blood flow, which is associated with the renewal of cells that grow hair.

 Clinical trial demonstrates the efficacy of REVIAN RED for hair regrowth

-The researchers, led by Rodney Sinclair, Dermatologist at the University of Melbourne in Australia, randomized 81 individuals with androgenetic alopecia to receive either a dual-wavelength 620 nm and 660 nm light therapy device paired with a Bluetooth-connected mobile app (REVIAN RED System) or to a sham device providing a similar user experience.
+The researchers, led by Rodney Sinclair, Dermatologist at the University of Melbourne in Australia, randomized 81 individuals with androgenetic alopecia to receive either a dual-wavelength 620 nm and 660 nm light therapy device paired with a Bluetooth-connected mobile app (REVIAN RED System).
+A control group used a sham device that provided a similar user experience.
 The participants were told to use the assigned device once a day for 10 minutes.

 It concerns me when I see so many patients who have lost years in their battle against hair loss by using ineffective treatments or no treatment at all.
 People concerned about hair loss should know that, in most cases, early intervention produces the best results.